This post may contain affiliate links. Please see my disclosure here.

 The timeline that delineates major events in each person’s life at the end of each book is invaluable.
 Not only do we get the timeline, we also get to view REAL photographs with captions.
 They aren’t just any old photographs either.
 Have you seen the picture of Rosa Parks at the police station after she was arrested?
 How about a picture of Helen Keller feeling the lips of Eleanor Roosevelt to “hear” her?
 Impressed yet?
 How about a photograph of Abraham Lincoln in 1862 during the Civil War?
 They’re all there and they’re fascinating!

-A Quick Review, Book by Book:
+A Quick Review, Brad Meltzer Books:

 I am Abraham Lincoln